nuremics/nuremics-labs/README.md

     path1: Path = attrs.field(init=False, metadata={"input": True}, converter=Path)
 ```

 In addition to the previously declared input data, a **Proc** can also define internal variables: attributes used during the execution of its internal logic but not provided as input data.
-These internal variables, like `variable` in our example below, are declared without the `metadata={"input": True}` tag, signaling to the **NUREMICS®** framework that they are not part of the input interface and will be set or computed within the **Proc** itself.
+These internal variables, like `variable` in our example below, are declared without the `metadata={"input": True}` tag, signaling to the **NUREMICS®** framework that they are not exposed to the workflow and will be set or computed within the **Proc** itself.

 ```python
 import attrs